MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

     significant_t1wt2w = prctile_rank_t1wt2w < 0.025 || prctile_rank_t1wt2w >= 0.975;

-If significant is true, the we've found a statistically significant correlation.
+If significant is true, then we've found a statistically significant correlation.
 Alternatively, one could also test the one-tailed hypothesis whether the percentile rank is lower or higher than the 5th/95th percentile, respectively.

 This concludes the third and last tutorial.
 You should now be familliar with all the functionality of the BrainSpace toolbox.
-For more details on any specific function, please see `ref`:matlab_package
+For more details on any specific function, please see :ref:`matlab_package`.